Celularity and CH Trading Grou - GuruFocus.com

-Celularity Inc. (Nasdaq: CELU) (“Celularity”), a U.S.-based biotechnology company developing placental-derived allogenic cell therapies and biomaterial products, and CH Trading Group LLC (“CH Trading Group”), an international import, export and trading company, today announced that they have entered into an exclusive distribution agreement with the Tamer Group (“Tamer”).
-The Tamer Group, a leading Middle East healthcare distribution company, will be the exclusive distributor for Celularity’s branded regenerative biomaterial products in Saudi Arabia.
+CH Trading Group will serve as exclusive territories distributor in 100-plus countries with US $225 million minimum purchase commitment

-“Celularity’s Halal-Certified regenerative biomaterial products enable Tamer to realize our fundamental ambitions of contributing to personal wellness and public health, as well as supporting Saudi Arabia’s Vision 2030 plan for healthcare innovation and development,” said Tamer Group Chairman & Managing Partner, Ayman Tamer.
+Relationship opens access to Celularity's Halal-Certified regenerative biomaterial, health and wellness products across the Middle East and the broader Islamic world

-“We are looking forward to partnering with Celularity and CH Group on this exciting opportunity across Saudi Arabia and providing unprecedented access to these cutting-edge therapeutics to all members of the community,” stated Dr. Yasser Khattab, Tamer Group Healthcare CEO.
+FLORHAM PARK, N.J., RIYADH, Saudi Arabia and JEDDAH, Saudi Arabia, Jan.
+11, 2023 /PRNewswire/ -- Celularity Inc. (Nasdaq: CELU) ("Celularity"), a U.S.-based biotechnology company developing placental-derived allogenic cell therapies and biomaterial products, and CH Trading Group LLC ("CH Trading Group"), an international import, export and trading company, today announced that they have entered into an exclusive territory distribution agreement.
+CH Trading Group will act as the exclusive territories distributor of Celularity's previously announced Halal-Certified products within more than 100 countries.
+The Product Distribution Agreement for Celularity's Halal-Certified products provides for a five-year minimum aggregate purchase commitment of US $225 million dollars.

 Through the agreement, CH Trading Group will distribute to more than 100 countries that are members of or associated with the following intergovernmental organizations ("Islamic Markets"):